Woman on Top: Plot

+Having previously received job offers from several prestigious restaurants, Isabella tries, but is unable to find a position as chef, and eventually settles for teaching a cooking class at a local culinary school.
+However, on her first day, she finds herself haunted by the memory of her love for Toninho, cutting her finger while distracted.
+Monica helps Isabella cast a spell with instructions from Vodou priestess Serafina, who warns "there's no looking back.
+Yemanjá will take your love to the bottom of the sea."
+The next morning, she is finally able to remove her wedding ring.
+Cliff, a neighbor and KCDF Television producer, smells her cooking, follows her to class, and signs her to host a cooking show, Passion Food Live.
+She makes Monica her assistant on the show, and it becomes an instant hit, making her a local television star.

 Back in Brazil, Toninho's restaurant is floundering without Isabella.
-Toninho curses Yemanja, and the fishermen stop catching any fish.
+Toninho curses Yemanjá, after which, fishermen are no longer catching any fish.
 He discovers she has gone to Monica's and follows her to San Francisco.
 He spots her on television and tracks her to the studio.
 With a group of local street musicians, Toninho sneaks into the studio and onto the set, serenading Isabella on the live broadcast.
-Cliff hires him and the musicians for the show over Isabella's objections.
-She tries to pursue a relationship with Cliff but Toninho continually tries to win her back.
+Impressed by their chemistry, Cliff's boss Alex Reeves hires Toninho and the musicians over Isabella's objections, insisting she will be fired if she does not work with Toninho.
+She tries to pursue a relationship with Cliff, but Toninho continually tries to win her back.

-Network executives offer to syndicate Isabella's show nationally, but only after demanding a number of changes, including firing Monica.
-With the restaurant closed, Toninho apologizes to Yemanja but tells her to "stay out of [his] business" with Isabella.
-He quits the show and makes another attempt to win her back.
-Isabella goes after him but has to take an elevator, and her motion sickness slows her enough to allow Toninho to depart.
-She also quits the show rather than accept the changes demanded by the network.
+Network executives offer to syndicate Isabella's show nationally, but only after demanding a number of changes.
+With his restaurant closed and up for sale, Toninho apologizes to Yemanjá but tells her to "stay out of [his] business" with Isabella.
+He quits the show.
+Isabella also quits rather than accept changes demanded by the network, such as wearing a "Vanna White" dress, cooking with Tabasco sauce, and most of all, firing Monica.

+Toninho makes another attempt to win Isabella back at her apartment, serenading her from the street.
+Isabella tosses him a white rose, and thunder claps, worrying Monica, "Oh, boy.
+Love versus voodoo."
+Toninho tries kissing Isabella, who believes "Now is too late."
+He asks, "Isabella, what happened to you," and leaves.
+Isabella goes after him, but forced to take the elevator, her motion sickness delays her long enough to allow Toninho to depart.